This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Once you make this, it’s easy to see why miso and black cod are such a good match.
 The marinade adds depth without masking the fish, and broiling gives you that lightly caramelized finish in minutes.
 It’s the kind of recipe that feels special but stays comfortably doable.

-Serve this fish with my simple white rice recipe to soak up the miso-teriyaki glaze.
+Serve this fish with my simple white rice recipe to soak up the extra miso sauce.

 Pin this now to find it later!